-It is also usually more affordable for people than surplus lines insurance.
+It's also often more affordable for people than surplus lines insurance.
 But, not all states offer FAIR plans, in which case you may need to turn to other options.

-If you do get home insurance from another source at a later time, you'll be able to cancel your FAIR policy.
+When you get home insurance from another source later on, you'll be able to cancel your FAIR policy.

 By receiving coverage through a FAIR plan, you may have to take preventive measures on your house.
 This can include installing anti-theft devices or updating your plumbing system.
-People who do not take these steps to prevent damages to their home run the risk of losing their insurance through FAIR.
+People who don't take these steps to prevent damages to their house run the risk of losing coverage through FAIR.

 Not all states offer FAIR plans, but the majority do.

 Homeowners living by the coast and other high-risk areas need extra protection for their property.
 This is why certain states offer additional programs like beach and windstorm policies.